 The PRTC and its members have always been keen to encourage the younger members, after all, they are the future of any breed.
-The club holds Junior Handling classes at both of our Open Shows and the Championship Show in November.
+The club holds Junior Handling classes at both of our Open Shows and the Championship Show.

 Many juniors currently active in the breed have enjoyed some wonderful successes handling a PRT, on our Photos page you can see a few snaps of PRT's and their young handlers.

 If you are a junior and interested in pursuing an activity such as showing or agility, the Kennel Club have their own organisation dedicated to youngsters.
 The Young Kennel Club organises a number of events including Activity Days and Camps.